Satappa-M-Paramagond/InterestCalculator/README.md

 <<<<<<< HEAD
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The project doesn't contain node_modules so we have to run npm install command to install it and then we can start the development server with npm start command.
 ## Available Scripts

 In the project directory, you can run: